 In preparation for a space mission assignment, Ms. Payette obtained her commercial pilot licence, studied Russian and logged 120 hours as a research operator on board reduced gravity aircraft.
 In April 1996, Ms. Payette was certified as a one-atmosphere, deep-sea diving suit operator.
 Ms. Payette obtained her military pilot captaincy on the Tutor CT-114 "Snowbird" jet at Canadian Forces Base Moose Jaw, Saskatchewan, in February 1996.
 She obtained her military instrument rating in 1997.
 She has logged more than 1300 hours of flight time.
 Ms. Payette was Chief Astronaut for the CSA from 2000 to 2007.

-From to , Ms. Payette was assigned to represent the Astronaut Corps at the European and Russian space agencies where she supervised procedure development, equipment verification and space hardware processing for the International Space Station Program.
+From to , Ms. Payette was assigned to represent the Astronaut Corps at the European and Russian space agencies where she supervised procedure development, equipment verification and space hardware processing for the ISS Program.

 Starting in , Ms. Payette worked as a Capsule Communicator (CAPCOM) at Mission Control Center in Houston and was Lead CAPCOM for Space Shuttle Mission STS-121 (2006).
 The CAPCOM is responsible for all communications between ground controllers and the astronauts in flight.

-Space Flight Experience: Julie Payette flew on Space Shuttle Discovery from to , as a crewmember of STS-96.
-During the mission, the crew performed the first manual docking of the Shuttle to the International Space Station, and delivered four tons of supplies to the Station.
+Space flight experience: Julie Payette flew on Space Shuttle Discovery from to , as a crewmember of STS-96.
+During the mission, the crew performed the first manual docking of the Shuttle to the ISS, and delivered four tons of supplies to the Station.
 Ms. Payette served as a mission specialist, was responsible for the Station’s systems, supervised the spacewalk and operated the Canadarm robotic arm.
 The STS-96 mission was accomplished in 153 orbits of the Earth, travelling more than six million kilometres in 9 days, 19 hours and 13 minutes.
 Ms. Payette was the first Canadian to participate in an ISS assembly mission and to board the Space Station.